cecolby11/msds-434-project/iac/README.md

 # set the path to the key using the cli's export GOOGLE_APPLICATION_CREDENTIALS="/path/to/json/key/file"
  environment variable instead of hardcoding it in the provider
 # this enables you to run the terraform the same way whether from github actions workflow, or your command line
-# the terraform action uses the variable GOOGLE_CREDENTIALS
+# the terraform action uses the variable GOOGLE_CREDENTIALS, because it's passed the actual key contents from the secrets store, instead of the path to the json secrets file which is what GOOGLE_APPLICATION_CREDENTIALS uses .
 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/json/key/file"
 # e.g. export GOOGLE_APPLICATION_CREDENTIALS="/users/caseycolby/.ssh/terraform@dev-327916-9fef7acec75a.json"
 cd iac